rockero-cz/rockero-wiki/en/architecture.md

 ## Best practices

-- Keep controller methods thin.
+1. Keep controller methods thin.

 - They should not contain huge business logic.
 - They are mainly responsible for one thing - returning a response.

-- For `CRUD` operations you should use [resource controllers](https://laravel.com/docs/controllers#resource-controllers)
+2. Use [resource controllers](https://laravel.com/docs/controllers#resource-controllers) for `CRUD` operations.

+- Resource defines `CRUD` methods by following naming conventions.

 <a name="namespacing"></a>